 \citet{Kamarainen12} propose a simpler alternative to STAPLE by maximising the mutual agreement of annotator ratings.
-This approach avoids the use of priors, and does not introduce areas that did not appear in the original annotations. \citet{Langerak10} argue, however, that STAPLE fails when annotator uncertainty varies considerably due to the fact that the STAPLE algorithm combines all of the annotators' labellings.
-Instead they propose the selective and iterative method for performance level estimation (SIMPLE) algorithm in which only labels that are deemed reliable are taken into account. \citet{Li11} propose a probabilistic approach that uses level sets in which the likelihood function is inspired by the STAPLE algorithm (LSML).
-To overcome the susceptibility of the STAPLE algorithm to strongly diverging annotations, however, they accept that the contribution of an annotator's judgement should be dependent upon their performance but differently to STAPLE they measure the amount of detail in an annotator's marking and add a constraint to the energy function that imposes a prior model on the shape of the outcome, thus forming the LSMLP algorithm. \citet{Biancardi09} state that the STAPLE algorithm (even with the Markov random field extension) and simple voting strategies assume that the pixels are spatially independent.
+This approach avoids the use of priors, and does not introduce segments that did not appear in the original annotations. \citet{Langerak10} argue, however, that STAPLE fails when annotator uncertainty varies considerably due to the fact that the STAPLE algorithm combines all of the annotators' labellings.
+Instead they propose the selective and iterative method for performance level estimation (SIMPLE) in which only labels that are deemed reliable are taken into account. \citet{Li11} propose a probabilistic approach that uses level sets in which the likelihood function is inspired by the STAPLE algorithm (LSML).
+To overcome the susceptibility of the STAPLE algorithm to strongly diverging annotations they accept that the contribution of an annotator's judgement should be dependent upon their performance, but differently to STAPLE the energy function is constrained by a shape prior that is dependent upon the amount of detail in the annotator's marking, forming the LSMLP algorithm. \citet{Biancardi09} state that the STAPLE algorithm (even with the Markov random field extension) and simple voting strategies assume that the pixels are spatially independent.
 A novel voting procedure is introduced to overcome this.
-It is preceded by a distance transformation that attributes positive values to the inside boundary of a GT segmentation, which increase towards its centre, and decreases negatively outside the segment border; and thus the truth estimate from self distances (TESD) algorithm is introduced \cite{Biancardi09}.
+It is preceded by a distance transformation that attributes positive values to the inside of the GT segmentation's boundary, which increase towards its centre, and decreases negatively outside the segment border; thus the truth estimate from self distances (TESD) algorithm is introduced \cite{Biancardi09}.